-Investment income is recognised in accordance with Accounting Policy Note 2 (e) on pages 58 and 59.
+Investment income is recognised in accordance with Accounting Policy Note 2 (e) on pages 56 and 57.
 The Manager provided detailed revenue forecasts and the Committee reviewed and sought explanations for any significant variances to these forecasts.
 The Committee also considered the allocation of special dividends between revenue and capital and the reasons for the classification of these special dividends.
-The Committee reviewed the internal audit and the compliance monitoring reports received from the Manager, including an additional internal controls report ("AAF" report) prepared by PricewaterhouseCoopers LLP on behalf of the Manager, to satisfy itself that adequate systems were in place for properly recording the Company's investment income.
+The Committee reviewed the internal audit and the compliance monitoring reports received from the Manager, including an additional agreed upon procedures report in connection with Investment Trust specific controls operated by FIL Investment Services (UK) Limited, prepared by PricewaterhouseCoopers LLP to satisfy itself that adequate systems were in place for properly recording the Company's investment income.
 The Committee also reviewed the reports provided by the Auditor on its work on the recognition of investment income, including the allocation of special dividends.